 5. Will It Jeopardize Quality or Brand Identity?

 Bigger is not always better.
-The size of your business, in comparison to your competitors, could be significant for your target audience.
+In comparison to your competitors, the size of your business could be significant for your target audience.
 Plenty of companies earn enough revenue to justify multiple locations, but they refrain from expanding.
 They are aware that their small size plays a massive role in their appeal.
 Also, certain types of products cannot be replicated with a documented process without compromising quality.

 We previously referenced the advice of Richard Branson.
-At this same conference, he said “small is beautiful” while noting that Virgin Airlines is a much smaller company than his competitors.
+He said “small is beautiful” at this same conference while noting that Virgin Airlines is a much smaller company than his competitors.
 If Virgin were just as large as other airlines, they would likely lose their “exclusive” appeal.

 Adding locations is particularly risky for local businesses.
 Do you owe a great deal of your success to your original location and relationship to the local community?
 A new location cannot lack any of the qualities that made the original location special.